GoInterject/GoInterject.github.io/bApps/bFinancials/SQL-Install.md

 ## Deployment via SSMS

-The following activies are to be completed while conected to the SQL Server via SSMS using a user account belonging to the SysAdmin Server Role.
+The following activies are to be completed while connected to the SQL Server via SSMS using a user account belonging to the SysAdmin Server Role.
 Scripts should be executed in order to work correctly.

 **Step 1**

 Execute **\01.PrepareServer_MasterDB.sql** in **[master]** db to implement the following on the SQL Server.
-Estimated run time is a minute.
+Estimated run time is 1 minute.

 What it will do:

-- CREATE [Interject_Reporting] database, if not already exist
+- CREATE [Interject_Reporting] database, if not already created

 **Step 2**